 Crossing Borders has a unique position that makes North Koreans more open to us than any South Korean ministry.
 It’s the fact that we are not from South Korea.
 While it is widely known that North Koreans are indoctrinated at an early age to see South Korea as the enemy, it is a lesser-known fact that the same is true about South Koreans.
 Many South Koreans also have been taught since childhood that North Korea is the enemy.

 The topic of North Korea to a South Korean citizen is fraught with bitter fights that were and still are highly politicized.
 It is akin to the abortion issue in the US.
 With these factors in mind, it is no wonder South Korea’s relationship with North Korean refugees might be so complicated.
 South Koreans ministering to North Korean refugees complicates this dynamic by an order of magnitude.

-South Korean ministries have been known to talk down to North Koreans and treat them as second-class citizens.
+According to the refugees we’ve interviewed, South Korean ministries have been known to talk down to North Koreans and treat them as second-class citizens.
 Some North Koreans have reported being taken advantage of by South Korean churchgoers.
 Crossing Borders has heard as much from the refugees in our network in China and experts working with North Koreans in South Korea.

 A Korean-American organization like Crossing Borders would have a distinct advantage in conducting meaningful ministry with North Korean refugees.

 Crossing Borders also has a long history in ministering specifically to North Koreans.
 We have a wealth of knowledge on how to handle our relationships and how to set healthy boundaries.
 They also have many existing relationships with the refugees South Korea that Crossing Borders used to care for in China.